verbb/formie/docs/guides/submissions-workflows/run-custom-code-on-page-submit-or-form-submit.md

 This does not fire on Back, save-and-continue, or single-page forms.

-## Example: set a status when the form is finished
+## Example: set a status when the form is submitted

 Prefer **Submission Status Rules** on the form when the rule is per-form.
 Use PHP when the logic is shared (for example every form on a `request` template):